lucasxlu/XCloud/README.md

 ### TensorRT Preparation
 In order to construct a more efficient inference engine, it is highly recommended to use [TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-archived/tensorrt-515/tensorrt-install-guide/index.html).
-With the help of [TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-archived/tensorrt-515/tensorrt-install-guide/index.html), we are able to achieve **147.23** FPS on two 2080TI GPUs without performance drop, which is significantly faster than its counterpart PyTorch model (29.45 FPS).
+With the help of [TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-archived/tensorrt-515/tensorrt-install-guide/index.html), we are able to achieve **147.23** FPS (DenseNet169 as backbone) on 2080TI GPU without performance drop, which is significantly faster than its counterpart PyTorch model (29.45 FPS).

 The installation is listed as follows:
 1. download installation package from NVIDIA official websites.
 I use ``.tar.gz`` in this project